DBTrenches/SQLChecks/docs/SQLAgentChecks.md

     ]
 ```

-Performs a full comparison of alerts between config and target server and reports on any discrepencies (alerts in config but not on the server, or on the server but not in config).
+Performs a full comparison of alerts between config and target server and reports on any discrepancies (alerts in config but not on the server, or on the server but not in config).
 This test is only compares alerts that are enabled and have an alert notification on the target.

 ## SQL Agent Operators
 ```json